Answered By: Mary Ann Cullen Last Updated: May 31, 2019 Views: 1392

 PDF Full Text and EPUB Full text both open the book on the computer or electronic device for you to use on the spot.
 The book is not stored on the computer/device.

 - Account required?
-When you click this option, you will be prompted for the GSU Username and password or the GALILEO password to access the book off campus, but you do not need to have a My EBSCOhost account.
+When you click this option, you will be prompted for the GSU Username and password to access the book off campus, but you do not need to have a My EBSCOhost account.

 - Software required: PDFs and EPUBs will usually open in the software available on your Internet browser; no special software is needed

 - Using the ebook: After opening the e-book, you can navigate, search, and read the e-book.
 You can also save, print, or email yourself a portion of the book -- usually 60 pages.
 (There are a few books that do not allow saving, printing or emailing, so say zero pages.)

 - Checkout period: For items with a limited number of users, when you close the e-book, then the e-book is available for someone else to use within a few minutes.
 These e-books will automatically close after a period of inactivity, freeing them for use by someone else.

 "Download" an ebook is handy if you need to access the e-book away from an Internet connection.
 The book will store to the computer or mobile device for a particular number of days; after the checkout period, the file will no longer be accessible.
 Books may be available in pdf or epub or both, depending on the book.

-- Account required?: When you choose this option, you will need to enter your GSU Username and password or the GALILEO password, then you will be prompted to log into (or create) a free My EBSCOhost account.
+- Account required?: When you choose this option, you will need to enter your GSU Username and password, then you will be prompted to log into (or create) a free My EBSCOhost account.
 You will also need a free Adobe Digital Editions account.